Understanding the Drawdown Severity Score™

 Drawdown Severity Score™: 5 - 6.5

-Rare drawdown depth.
-May represent significant buying opportunity.
-Default "Buy" alert threshold (5.0).
+Rare drawdown depth for this asset.
+Default alert threshold (5.0).

 Very Strong